 - Know what to do if something breaks.
 If you’re not comfortable fixing code or know how to restore a backup, consider having a developer on call.

 - Test the upgrades on a staging site.
 If your host has a staging feature, this comes in extremely useful for testing upgrades.
-Flywheel and WP Engine both offer staging (with the exception of the Tiny plan on Flywheel).
+Kinsta, Flywheel, and WP Engine all offer staging.

 3 Recommended Approaches to Upgrading Your WordPress Site